LimeChain/anchor-coverage-example/README.md

 ## Example

 The current repo showcases a simple vault program with code coverage enabled.<br/>
-To test it create the symbolic link to the enhanced liteSVM and run it with the enhanced Anchor CLI.
+To test it create the symbolic link to the enhanced liteSVM and generate the coverage with the enhanced Anchor CLI.